Don’t know where to start knitting? Have a look at this Quick Knitting Guide for Beginners to start your journey with ease and confidence!

 1. Cast On

-The very first step in knitting and the starting point of every project is the cast-on stitch.
+The first step in knitting and the starting point of every project is the cast-on stitch.
 It’s the first row of loops on your needle that determines how your piece begins.
-It provides structure and support for the other stitches.
+It provides structure and support for the other stitches as well.

 2. Knit Stitch

-The knit stitch is the most basic and commonly used stitch in knitting.
+Then comes the knit stitch, which is the most basic and commonly used stitch this craft.
 It creates a V-shaped pattern on the fabric.
 Plus, it’s the starting point for many stitch patterns, textures, and designs used in knitting projects.

 3. Purl Stitch

 But the purl stitch is just the opposite of the knit stitch.
 It creates a small bump texture on the fabric.
-Not to mention, it is stitched with many different forms to create patterns, textures, and stitch designs.
+Not to say, but it is used with many different forms to create patterns, textures, and stitch designs.

 4. Garter Stitch